Last Updated on January 11, 2023

 Everything about the game is simple, but everything also has a charming aesthetic that goes along with that simplicity.
 The artwork, for example, isn’t going to be hung in the Louvre any time soon, but I honestly wouldn’t mind it hanging on my wall.
 The rules are very quick to pick up, yet it’s super fun for having so few mechanics.

-Machi Koro gets players into the game very quickly and rolling the dice and if you somehow get bored of building cities, there are several expansions already out and a brand spanking new Legacy version has been announced for a 2019 release.
+Machi Koro gets players into the game very quickly and rolling the dice and if you somehow get bored of building cities, there are several expansions already out and a brand spanking new Legacy version too!

 Pandemic: The Cure